-Background space is defined in the System 830 series as the amount of color background above and below a character in any given row.
-The amount of color background above a character in a row is the upper background space and the amount below a character in a row is the lower background space.
+Background space is defined in the System 800 series as the amount of color background above and below a character in any given row.
+The amount of color background above a character in a row is the upper background space and the amount of color background below a character in a row is the lower background space.